Union Jack (Joseph Chapman): Post-Pendragons

 After the Pendragons disbanded, Chapman carries on protecting Britain.
 However, he failed to prevent Baroness Blood from using the Holy Grail to become immune to sunlight, and lost his friend Kenneth Falsworth (the true heir to the Union Jack mantle) from vampirism and death.
-He was also seen protecting civilians from unnatural winds.

-Chapman also protected Irene Merryweather from mercenaries of the Hellfire Club.

-Chapman was seen when the entire Earth was threatened including during the Maximum Security storyline, and when he was being held prisoner, alongside many of Earth's heroes, by Graviton, until they were all saved by the Thunderbolts.

 Joey shares a relationship with Romany Wisdom, the sister of X-Men ally Pete Wisdom.
 Although the relationship ends, Chapman stays in contact with Wisdom as she provides him with vital research on the occult.

 New Invaders

 Wearing an updated, militaristic version of his old costume Chapman joins the New Invaders, led by Jim Hammond.
 Chapman becomes romantically involved with his New Invaders teammate, Spitfire.
 However, the relationship does not last and they part because of the vast age difference.
 They still remain good friends and partners.
-With the Invaders they battle Axis Mundi for the Interceptor, a ship built by the Thin Man, fight Baroness Blood and her minions after they kidnap Spitfire and fight Meranno and his rogue Atlanteans to prevent world flooding.
-After this battle and his breakup with Spitfire, the Invaders would go their separate ways.

 Terrorism in London

 At the request of S.H.I.E.L.D., Chapman would help his good friend Captain America in searching the London Underground for the Red Skull's agents.
 Chapman, Rogers, Spitfire, and Sharon Carter worked together to prevent neo-Nazis and the Red Skull from devastating London.